 c.
-1900 Edwardian Royal Doulton Sprigged Relief English Stoneware Mug
+1900 Royal Doulton Sprigged Relief English Stoneware Cider Mug

 This is a beautiful treacle sprig relief or sprigged English Brewery cider, ale mug, tankard or coffee can.
 It is from the Edwardian area, and consists of classic English hunting views, running hound dogs, smoking men with pipes, topers, running deer and tavern or pub scenes.
 The Royal Doulton Co. factory started as an 1815 partnership between John Doulton, Martha Jones, and John Watts at Vauxhall Walk, Lambeth, London.